 Scholastica’s Buffalo Bicycle also has given her a new sense of freedom and security.
 She now rides past bullies and idle boys in her village who discourage young girls from attending school.

 “When I was walking, the boys would stop me and talk,” Scholastica says.
 “They offer a ride.
 When we arrive home, they say I don’t need to pay.
 They want something else.
-They are dropouts and say I should drop out too because it’s too long of a way to school anyway.
+They are dropouts and they say I should drop out too because it’s too long of a way to school anyway.
 We stop because we are polite.
 Then they follow us any way they can.
 If we don’t listen to them, they might even throw something or hit us.”

 With a smile, she boldly says, “With the bicycle, it’s hard for boys to flag me down.
 Even before they do, I have already flown past them.
 Especially if we ride as a group of girls.
 The bicycle has boosted my confidence.
 I am not scared of boys anymore.”